Dallas Zoo: Wilds of Africa

 Originally opened in 1990, the Gorilla Research Center is a 2 acre habitat featuring a lush naturalistic landscape.
 The habitat was designed in a way that encourages the gorillas to roam freely in an environment that replicates, as closely as possible, their native equatorial forest habitat.
 The exhibit includes two areas, separated by a wall, which provide enough room for two gorilla troops.
-The exhibit closed in 2004 and reopened in 2006 after undergoing a $2.2 million renovation to raise the exhibit walls from 12 feet to 15 feet and add a visitor's center.
+The exhibit closed in 2004 and reopened in 2006 after undergoing a $2.2 million renovation to raise the exhibit walls from 12 feet to 15 feet and add a visitor center.

-The visitor's center is known as the Gorilla Research Station.
+The visitor center is known as the Gorilla Research Station.
 It features high vantage points and floor-to-ceiling windows where visitors can view both troop habitats and have their questions answered by on site gorilla guides.
 The habitat is currently home to two troops of western gorillas; a bachelor troop and a family troop.
 The bachelors are named Juba, B'wenzi, Shana, and Zola.
 Juba and B'wenzi came to the Dallas Zoo in 2011 and Shana and Zola, half-brothers, arrived in 2013.
 Zola gained Internet fame in 2011 when video of him "break dancing" went viral.
 The family troop members are silverback Marcus, Shanta, Saambili (born in 2018), Megan, her son Mbani (born in 2019) and Asha.
 The goal was for former silverback Patrick and one of the females to breed but in September 2013) the plan was abandoned due to Patrick's lack of interest in reproducing.
 He was relocated to Riverbanks Zoo & Garden in Columbia, S.C. in 2013.